LucSam/mrtrix3-color/README-color.md

 # MRTrix3 Color Mapping Enhancement

 This fork of MRTrix3 implements a custom color mapping system for fiber tractography visualization.
-It replaces the standard RGB directional encoding with a perceptually optimized color scheme via a lookup table.
+It replaces the standard RGB directional encoding with a perceptually optimized color scheme (CMYK-like) via a lookup table.

 ## Implementation Details

 ### Overview

 The implementation transforms the standard RGB directional encoding of fiber tracts into a custom color space using a 3D lookup table stored as a BMP file.
-This enhances visual differentiation between fiber bundles with similar orientations.
+This enhances visual differentiation between fiber bundles with similar orientations using a CMYK-like color scheme, allowing for more intuitive interpretation as colors blend additively like pigments in real life, unlike the subtractive RGB color space.

 ### Technical Implementation